Exclusive Supermask Subnetwork Training for Continual Learning: Experiments

 \looseness=-1 Next, we show that the KKT module enables us to learn new tasks faster.
 To demonstrate this, in Figure \ref{fig:knn_speed} we plot the running mean of the validation accuracy vs epochs for different tasks from the Split-CIFAR100 experiment in Table \ref{tab:knn-results}.
 We show curves for \method{} with and without the KKT module and omit the first task as both these methods are identical for Task 1 because there is no previous task to transfer knowledge.
 For all the subsequent tasks (Task 2,3,4,5), we observe that -- (1) \method{} + KKT starts off with a much better initial performance compared to \method; (2) given a fixed number of epochs for training, \method{} + KKT always learns the task better because it has a better accuracy at all epochs; and (3) \method{} + KKT can achieve similar performance as \method{} in much fewer epochs as shown by the green horizontal arrows.
-This clearly illustrates that using the KKT knowledge-transfer module not only helps to learn the tasks better (see Table \ref{tab:knn-results}) but it also learns them faster.
+This clearly illustrates that using the KKT knowledge-transfer module not only helps to learn the tasks better (see Table \ref{tab:knn-results}) but also learn them faster.
+For an efficiency and robustness analysis of the KKT module, please refer to Appendix \ref{sec:app_kkt}.